Categories: Cybersecurity

 The scammers came up with ways to trick online users into giving their credit card information.
 At this point, we cannot stop the scammers, but we can get educated.
 This is why we share with you the Netflix scams and how to avoid them.

 This guide will include some of the lessons learned from past mistakes and remedies to dodge them.
-One best way to do so is to have Netflix specialized VPN that secures your streaming experience.
+One best way to do so is to have a Netflix specialized VPN that secures your streaming experience.
 Let’s start with understanding these Netflix scams as follows:

 The “Free Pass” scam: